Devils Tower: Climbing

-A sign informs visitors of the Native American heritage.
+A sign informs visitors of the site's Native American heritage.

 As of 1994, climbing Devils Tower had increased in popularity.
 About 1.3% of the monument's 400,000 annual visitors climbed Devils Tower, mostly using traditional climbing techniques.
 The first known ascent of Devils Tower by any method occurred on July 4, 1893, and is credited to William Rogers and Willard Ripley, local ranchers in the area.
 They completed this first ascent after constructing a ladder of wooden pegs driven into cracks in the rock face.
-A few of these wooden pegs are still intact and are visible on the tower when hiking along the 1.3 mi Tower Trail at Devils Tower National Monument.
-Over the following 30 years, many climbs were made using this method before the ladder fell into disrepair.
+A few of these wooden pegs are still intact and are visible on the tower when hiked along the 1.3 mi Tower Trail at Devils Tower National Monument.
+Over the following 30 years, many climbs were made by this ladder before it fell into disrepair.

 The first ascent using modern climbing techniques was made by Fritz Wiessner with William P. House and Lawrence Coveney in 1937.
 Wiessner led almost the entire climb free, placing only a single piece of fixed gear, a piton, which he later regretted, deeming it unnecessary.

-In 1941 George Hopkins parachuted onto Devils Tower, without permission, as a publicity stunt resulting from a bet.
-He had intended to descend by a 1,000 ft rope dropped to him after successfully landing on the butte, but the package containing the rope, a sledgehammer and a car axle to be driven into the rock as an anchor point slid over the edge.
-As the weather deteriorated, a second attempt was made to drop equipment, but Hopkins deemed it unusable after the rope became snarled and frozen due to the rain and wind.
-Hopkins was stranded for six days, exposed to cold, rain and 50 mph winds before a mountain rescue team led by Jack Durrance, who had successfully climbed Devils Tower in 1938, finally reached him and brought him down.
-His entrapment and rescue was widely covered by the media of the time.
+In 1941, George Hopkins parachuted onto Devils Tower, without permission, as a publicity stunt resulting from a bet.
+He had intended to descend by a 1,000 ft rope dropped to him after successfully landing on the butte, but the package containing the rope, a sledgehammer, and a car axle to be driven into the rock as an anchor point, slid over the edge.
+As the weather deteriorated, a second attempt was made to drop equipment, but Hopkins deemed it unusable after the rope became snarled and frozen by rain and wind.
+Hopkins was stranded for six days, exposed to cold, rain, and 50 mph winds before a mountain rescue team led by Jack Durrance, who had successfully climbed Devils Tower in 1938, finally reached him and brought him down.
+His entrapment and rescue were widely covered by the news media.